Linda Ballantyne

-Linda Anne Ballantyne (born October 24, 1964) is a Canadian voice actress, who is best known for voicing the title role of Serena Tsukino/Sailor Moon in the second half of the original English version of Sailor Moon.
+Linda Anne Ballantyne (née Hodgins) (born October 24, 1964) is a Canadian voice actress, who is best known for voicing the title role of Serena Tsukino/Sailor Moon in the second half of the original English version of Sailor Moon.

 Early life

-Ballantyne was born in Toronto, Ontario on October 24, 1964.
+Ballantyne was born to Gloria (née Sawyer) and Kitchener Hodgins.

 Career

 Ballantyne began her voice acting career in 1999 for the animated series, The Avengers: United They Stand as the voice of Wasp/Janet Van Dyne.

 In 2000, she voiced Percy in the 2000 fantasy film, Thomas and the Magic Railroad, replacing Michael Angelis in the final cut.

 Ballantyne would later provide the voice of Champ Bear in the Care Bears films, Care Bears: Journey to Joke-a-lot and The Care Bears' Big Wish Movie, as well as the voice of Wicked in the PBS Kids long running children's television series, Cyberchase.

-She also had recurring voice roles in Yin Yang Yo! and briefly voiced Violet Vanderfleet in the animated series, Totally Spies.
+She also had recurring voice roles in Yin Yang Yo! and briefly voiced Violet Vanderfleet in the animated series, Totally Spies!.
+Since 2021, she currently voices Lady Lydia and Officer Pooch in Go, Dog.
+Go!